-Before you begin the unit, you will probably want to do a brief assessment of students' prior knowledge of the grammar point.
-A grammar pre-assessment helps you determine whether students understand the meaning of the structure, whether they can produce the form, and whether they are able to integrate it into their writing and spontaneous speech.
+Before you begin the unit, you will probably want to do a quick assessment of students' prior knowledge of the grammar point.
+A grammar pre-assessment helps you determine whether students understand the meaning of the structure, whether they can describe and produce the form, and whether they are able to integrate it into their writing and spontaneous speech.
 Here are some ways to help you obtain this information quickly.

-- To determine whether students understand the target language, write several sentences on the board using the structure (for example, John has lived in Washington for 10 years.).
-Ask questions to elicit information about the meaning of the sentences.
-(Does John live in Washington now?
-Did John live in Washington five years ago?) - To determine whether students can describe and reproduce the form, ask them to identify, for example, the part of speech, verb forms, or auxiliaries of the target structure.
-(What is the verb in this sentence?
-What tense is it?
-How do you form the present perfect?)
-Write two or three fill-in-theblank sentences on the board, and ask students to complete them with the target structure. several earthquakes this year.
-The reporter a lot of questions.)
-Ask
+- To determine whether students understand the target language, write several sentences on the board using the structure.
+(When the twins met, they discovered that they had studied the same subjects.
+They were very similar even though they had grown up apart.)
+Ask questions (Did they meet first or did they study first?
+Why is the sentence in the past perfect?) to ensure that students grasp the meaning of the sentences. - To determine whether students can describe and reproduce the form, ask them to identify, for example, the part of speech, verb forms, or auxiliaries of the target structure.
+(What are the verbs in this sentence?
+What forms are they?
+How do you form the past perfect?)
+Write several key words on the board.
+For example, write a sentence with a relative clause if relative clauses are the target grammar structure.
+Then ask students to write sentences with the target structure(s).
+Walk around and spot-check their sentences to assess students' familiarity with the structure.

-- students to complete the sentences.
-Walk around and spot-check their answers to assess students' familiarity with the structure. - If most of the students are able to do the sentence completion, check their ability to use the grammar in a less controlled activity by asking a question to elicit the target language.
-(What has the weather been like lately?)
-Have them respond in writing with one or two complete sentences.
+If most of the students are able to write correct sentences, check their ability to use the grammar in a more extended activity by assigning a writing prompt.
+(What happened in the news yesterday?
+What caused it to happen?)
+Have them respond in writing with a four- or five-sentence paragraph.
+Remind them to use the target structure if they can.
 Collect their work so you can assess the class as a whole (and not just a few students).
 You can also use this information for pairing and grouping later.
-Note the grammar used in students' responses, but do not correct or begin teaching the structure explicitly at this point.
+Note the grammar used in students' responses, but don't correct or begin teaching the structure explicitly at this point.
 Tell students that they will be learning the structure in the upcoming unit.
-You may want to save your notes and write the students' sentences on the board when you have completed the unit so they can identify their errors and see solid evidence of their progress. - If many of your students are able to produce the structure correctly in response to your question eliciting the target language, you can move more quickly through the controlled practice in the unit and spend more time focusing on the more openended writing and speaking activities.
+You may want to keep the paragraphs and write some of the students' sentences on the board when you have completed the unit so they can identify their errors and see evidence of their progress.

+If many of the students are able to produce the structure correctly in response to your question, you can move more quickly through the controlled practice in the unit and spend more time on the extended, open-ended writing and speaking activities.
 Tell students that although they may be familiar with the structure, it is your objective to help them put the grammar to use in their speaking and writing.